Laptop Tips

 For Cleaning Smudges and Grimes:

-While using your laptop and eating food simultaneously, it is possible that bits of food might stick with the screen or smudges and other same messes (like Grimes) left on-screen during different activities.
+While using your laptop and eating food simultaneously, it is possible that bits of food might stick with the screen or smudges and other messes (like Grimes) left on-screen during different activities.
 This type of dirt cannot be cleaned with a microfiber cloth.
 You may need to go for a more substantial cleanup (like using liquids).

 We recommend using a household (non-abrasive) sponge in this cleaning process, but a microfiber cloth wouldn’t be a bad option if the sponge isn’t available.
 It is highly recommended to disconnect any type of power supply as using liquid can damage the screen (if it is powered on).